Written By: Chloe Wilson BSc(Hons) Physiotherapy

 spinal cord can cause numb feet.
 The two most common causes are:

-You can find out more about slipped discs and spinal stenosis in the Foot Nerve Pain section.
+You can find out more about slipped discs and spinal stenosis and how they cause leg pain and numbness in the Foot Nerve Pain section.

 There are a couple of other, rarer, causes of foot numbness:

-If your numb feet are accompanied by any of the following symptoms, consult your doctor immediately:
+If your numb feet or toes are accompanied by any of the following symptoms, consult your doctor immediately:

 Foot & Ankle Exercises